mzweilin/notes/README.md

 ## Installation on Mac

-Update your homebrew and pip (part of the python package in homebrew), then install the virtual environment for better management of python libraries.
+Update your homebrew and pip (part of the python package in homebrew), then install the virtual environment for the easier management of python libraries.

 ```shell